WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 rm -rf $(pwd)/public/assets/** && NODE_ENV=production npx webpack --config=$(pwd)/webpack.front.config.js --progress
 ```

 The files are in `public/assets` directory.
-Open `index.html` in the browser, preflight JS does it's job of renaming classnames and prefligt CSS does it's job of of hiding that `Incabable :(` message.
+Open page in the browser, preflight JS does it's job of renaming classnames and prefligt CSS does it's job of of hiding that `Incabable :(` message.

-The sole reason for preflight is to use some ES3 code without any polyfills (in production actualy preflight script is inlined in template) that can execute on *any* browser for detecting very very basic browser features, including JavaScript support, in order to set if the webapp can be run at all.
-It is not about which features to enable, *preflight is not modernizr*.
-Granual feature detection and fallbacks can be done in actual app code using *Modernzr*.
+The sole reason for preflight is to use some ES3 code without any polyfills (in production actualy preflight script is inlined in template) that can execute on *any* browser for detecting very very very basic browser features, including JavaScript support, in order to set if the webapp can be run at all.
+It is not about which features to enable, granual feature detection and fallbacks can be done in actual app code using tools such as *Modernzr*.

 ## Note on cssnext